Customizing your scatter plot: Annotate

 Describe your chart:

-If you've created a Datawrapper chart or map before, you are already familiar with what this setting.
+If you've created a Datawrapper chart or map before, you are already familiar with what the settings here.
 Here you can give your chart a title, a description, add notes and a source:

 In this panel, you can decide if your columns should be labeled, and if so, with which column.
 In the most cases, it makes sense to use the first column in your data set for that.
 In our case, that's the "Country" column.